Sidney Royse Lysaght

-Sidney Royse Lysaght (1856 - 1941) (pronounced LYE-suht) was a British writer of Irish ancestry.
+Sidney Royse Lysaght (1856–1941) (pronounced LYE-suht) was a British writer of Irish ancestry.

 Early life

-Lysaght was born near Mallow, County Cork, son of architect Thomas Royse Lysaght (1827-1890) and Emily (née Moss; died 1905).
+Lysaght was born near Mallow, County Cork, son of architect Thomas Royse Lysaght (1827–1890) and Emily (née Moss; died 1905).
 Thomas's father, William, was a small landowner at Hazelwood, Mallow, distantly connected with the Barons Lisle.
 He was educated at a preparatory school and an English public school before Trinity College Dublin.

 Career

 Business

-His uncle, John Lysaght, was head of the family iron making concern, John Lysaght; Sidney, who became a "successful and wealthy businessman", spent most of his life with the firm, along with his brother William.
+His uncle, John Lysaght, was head of the family iron making concern, John Lysaght and Co.
+Sidney, who became a "successful and wealthy businessman", spent most of his life with the firm, along with his brother William.
 He was particularly involved in the development of corrugated iron.
 Having travelled "extensively throughout Australia, New Zealand, and Polynesia", he visited Robert Louis Stevenson in Samoa in 1894.

 Writing

 Lysaght's first work was A modern ideal, a dramatic poem (1886), "followed by a number of novels, dramas, and volumes of poetry" including Poems of the unknown way (1901), The marplot (1903), My tower in Desmond (1925), and A reading of life (1936).
 He wrote as "S. R. Lysaght".